griffithlab/civicpy/docs/user/usage.rst

 The CivicRecord classes
 -----------------------

-.. class:: CivicRecord

 As a base class, :class:`CivicRecord` is used to define the characteristic of all records in CIViC.
 This class is not intended to be invoked directly by the end user, but provided for documentation of shared methods and variables in child classes.

+.. class:: CivicRecord

+	The following methods are provided for each :class:`CivicRecord`:

 	.. method:: update(allow_partial=True, force=False, **kwargs)